 Childhood is an impressionable time in life when many habits are formed that shape adulthood, including those that deal with nutrition.
 If you teach your little one to eat and enjoy fruits, vegetables and whole grains early on, it will resonate throughout their life and lead to better health.
-That’s one of the reasons why Primrose Schools and I worked together to develop Balanced Menus, which ensures students get the proper balance of nutrition while in school.
-The new Primrose breakfast, lunch and snack menu meets and exceeds current nutrition regulations and guidelines for young children.
+Which ensures students get the proper balance of nutrition while in school.
+The Primrose breakfast, lunch and snack menu meets and exceeds current nutrition regulations and guidelines for young children.
 Some of the features of Balanced Menus include:

-- More fruits and vegetables are served per day, and at least one fresh fruit or vegetable is served daily.
+- Fruits and vegetables are served per day, and at least one fresh fruit or vegetable is served daily.

 - The weekly menu includes a variety of vegetables from every MyPlate vegetable group.

 - The majority of all grains served are 100% whole grain or whole grain-rich (which means at least 50% of the ingredients are whole grain).

 - Schools avoid serving foods with trans fat and products containing partially hydrogenated oils.

 - Food items containing artificial food coloring and added sugar content are limited.

 - At least one vegetarian entrée is served per week.

 As a registered dietitian nutritionist, promoting balanced eating is part of my profession – but as a mom of two young children, I’m also very passionate about it.
 Promoting good health for your child, incorporating cultural influences and appealing to her taste buds is a balancing act – just like parenting in general.
 We took all three of these factors into consideration when developing the Primrose menu.